 \section{Recap of Previous Self-Join Work}

-The GPU component of \gpu leverages two previous works~\cite{GowanlockKarsin2018,GowanlockKarsin2018TR}.
-The performance of join operations and range queries are a function of dimensionality.
-In low dimensionality, points are typically found in close proximity of each other at small distances; however, at higher dimensionality, the hypervolume increases, which causes the points to be located at larger distances from each other.
-Therefore, in low dimensionality, after searching an index, there are many candidate neighbors to filter to determine which ones are within $\epsilon$.
-In high dimensionality, index searches become more exhaustive, and search performance may approximate that of a brute force search.
-This well-known problem is known as the curse of dimensionality~\cite{bellman1961}.

-Gowanlock \& Karsin presented an efficient GPU self-join implementation~\cite{GowanlockKarsin2018}, that was limited to $2\leq n\leq6$ dimensions.
-The authors modified an efficient indexing scheme and used a batching scheme from~\cite{Gowanlock2017}, in addition to advancing a technique to reduce the number of duplicate computations.
-Later, Gowanlock \& Karsin implemented a self-join that targeted the challenges of high dimensionality~\cite{GowanlockKarsin2018TR}.
-This included a point coordinate reordering strategy to optimize the discriminatory power of the index, an approach that decreased the number of indexed dimensions, and a method used to decrease the number of point comparisons, which was particularly useful when indexing fewer than $n$ dimensions.
-Both low- and high-dimensional approaches were shown to outperform the state-of-the-art multi-core parallel approach of~\cite{kalashnikov2013} across many experimental scenarios.
-In what follows, we give an overview of the self-join components from~\cite{GowanlockKarsin2018,GowanlockKarsin2018TR}, that we utilize to efficiently solve the \knn-join.
+\gpu leverages the distance similarity self-join work of Gowanlock~\&~Karsin~\cite{gowanlock2019accelerating}, which was evaluated on up to $n=6$ dimensions.
+The authors used an efficient indexing scheme and batching scheme from~\cite{Gowanlock2017}, and proposed a technique to reduce the number of duplicate distance calculations.
+The approach was shown to outperform a state-of-the-art multi-core approach across many experimental scenarios; therefore, we employ their work in the GPU component of \gpu.
+We outline the optimizations from~\cite{gowanlock2019accelerating}, that we use to efficiently solve the \knn-join on the GPU.